UWA-CITS5206-DMR/react-ui/README.md

 **Access Control**:

-- Can only view and modify their own group's records
+- Can only view and modify their own group's records (object-level check: `obj.user == request.user`)
-- File access restricted by `ApprovedFile` and completed request status
+- File access controlled by three-tier mechanism: `ApprovedFile` + `page_range` + completed request status
 - Cannot upload patient files or manage other groups' data
+- All operations are automatically scoped to the authenticated group account

 ### 2. Instructors

 **Key Capabilities**:

-- Manage all diagnostic requests (imaging, blood tests, medications)
+- Manage all diagnostic requests (imaging, blood tests, medications) from all student groups
 - Review and approve investigation requests
 - Update request status (pending → completed)
 - Upload and manage patient files
 - Configure file access permissions (`ApprovedFile` with page ranges)
-- View all student observations (read-only)
+- View all student observations (read-only access)
-- Access dashboard with request statistics
+- Access dashboard with request statistics and to-do lists
-- Provide feedback and monitor student progress
+- Monitor student progress across all groups

 **Access Control**:

-- Full access to all patient files
+- Full access to all patient files and request management
 - Can manage requests from all student groups
-- Cannot modify student observations directly
+- Read-only access to student observations (cannot create or modify)
+- Controlled by `InstructorManagementPermission` for instructor-specific endpoints

 ### 3. Admins